-An anonymous letter from a San Quentin inmate to a newspaper reporter led to the prison performances of a band and world-famous escape artist Harry Houdini.
+An anonymous letter from someone incarcerated at San Quentin led to performances from a band and world-famous escape artist Harry Houdini.

 In 1915, eyes of the world were on San Francisco for the months-long Panama-Pacific International Exposition, a world’s fair celebrating the completion of the Panama Canal.
 It was also a chance for the city to showcase its recovery following the devastating 1906 earthquake.
 The fair ran from Feb.
 20 until Dec.
 4, 1915.